 Marrutt Advice / Fix: Regularly check your printer driver list

-Mistake 11: Over-adjusting imageskeyboard
+Mistake 11: Over-adjusting images

 Reviewing your images on screen often leads you into a common trap; over-adjustment until they look good on the monitor (sharpening / contrast / colour saturation) which often results in a bad overcooked print appearance.